 All study group participants are required to enroll in the following courses:

-Students will choose one of the following two elective courses in addition to the courses listed above:
+Students will choose one of the following two elective courses in addition to the course listed above:

 Prerequisites and Selection Criteria

-The group is open to selected members of the classes of 2015 and 2016 who are in good academic standing.
+The group is open to selected members of the classes of 2020 and 2021 who are in good academic standing.
 Successful applicants should be highly motivated toward a career or postgraduate education in the biological or health sciences, and be capable of working independently in a research environment.
-Completion of a year of general chemistry (CHEM 101–102 or CHEM 111), a year of organic chemistry (CHEM 263–264), Molecules, Cells and Genes (BIOL 212) and at least one course in Mathematics or Computer Science is required before attending the study group.
+Completion of a year of general chemistry (CHEM 101–102 or CHEM 111), a year of organic chemistry (CHEM 263–264), and Molecules, Cells and Genes (BIOL 182) is required.
+One course in Mathematics or Computer Science is desirable before attending the study group.
 Typically, successful applicants have been majors in Biochemistry, Biology, Chemistry, Molecular Biology, or Neuroscience.

 Students will live in furnished apartments in a hall owned and operated by NYU located at 1307 L. Street NW in the District of Columbia.
 Each residential floor contains mostly 4-person, 2-bedroom, 1 bathroom apartments.
 Students also have access to a game room, resource center, laundry room, serenity space, and ample multipurpose space.
 A full-time Residential Life Coordinator and part-time Residential Life Administrators reside in NYU Washington, DC to provide advice, guidance, support, programming, and activities.
 Colgate will make the necessary arrangements for apartment leases and will charge students for housing.

 Students will have access to a shared kitchen in their apartments and will prepare their own meals.